frussian/d_gen/README.md

 # d_gen
 d_gen is the tool for generating a set of tests for an algorithm written in the specifically designed language.
 Basically, when interpreting a program every first access to an input variable triggers a newly generated value being bound to it.
-If the first access to a variable appears to be inside the condition of branch operator d_gen uses [Z3 SMT Solver](https://www.microsoft.com/en-us/research/project/z3-3/) to find the value that satisfies the condition.
+If the first access to a variable appears to be inside the condition of the branch operator d_gen uses [Z3 SMT Solver](https://www.microsoft.com/en-us/research/project/z3-3/) to find the value that satisfies the condition.
 A user is given the option to choose the probability of executing the positive or the false branch.
 This approach that uses the execution of concrete and symbolic values is usually called [Concolic execution](https://en.wikipedia.org/wiki/Concolic_testing).